West Virginia Military Divorce Attorneys

 Division of Pension in a West Virginia Military Divorce

-Military pension is generally considered marital property in West Virginia, which means a service member’s spouse can get a share of it – depending on the circumstances.
-If the service member served in the military for a period of 10 years while they were married, the spouse can get a share of the military pension, which will be paid by the Defense Finance and Accounting Service (DFAS).
+A key consideration in the division of military pensions is the “10/10 rule.”
+If the service member served in the military for a period of at least 10 years while they were married, their former spouse can receive their share of the military pension directly from the Defense Finance and Accounting Service (DFAS).

 Child Custody and Visitation in a West Virginia Military Divorce